gitpan/Catalyst-Plugin-BigSitemap/README.md

 }

 #
-# Action to rebuild your sitemap -- you want to protect this!
+# Action to rebuild your sitemaps and writes them to your harddisk
+# !!!
+You want to protect this !!!
 # Best thing to do would be manually instantiate an instance of your
 # application from the cron job, mark this method private and call it.
 # You could also go crazy and use WWW::Mechanize .. or hell.. leave it